Anthony Boric: Rugby career

-AB played his last Test match for All Black side during the winning 2011 Rugby World Cup campaign.
+Boric played his last Test match for the All Black side during the winning 2011 Rugby World Cup campaign.
 He played 4 matches during the tournament, all of which were from the reserve bench.

+Nowadays

+Boric can now be seen commonly visiting the Golf Warehouse in Takapuna to consistently hit balls over the back net.
+His large stature frightens the smaller Golf Warehouse employees such as Mr. Edward Henning and Mr. Alex Benton, especially now that he has ballooned out from his once prime state.